dogeystamp/chess_inator/README.md

 Sibling of 9a, but also includes 7d self-play positions, rescored by 8a.
 Loses Elo compared to 9a; discarded.

-Gen 9b does not, and has not ever existed 👁️

 </td>
 <td>